abhilashmishra1997/Health-Care-System-Shushrut-Offline/README.md

 # Shushrut
-Shushrut is a multi-purpose application, which aims at providing the best health carefacilities to its users, free of cost.
+Shushrut is a multi-purpose application, which aims to provide best healthcare facilities to its users, free of cost.
 It is an attempt to integrate 3 widely different, but equally important areas of health care, namely:

 1. Automation in identification of a patient’s disease, without consulting a doctor directly.